LukaKurnjek/plutus-dev-env/README.md

 * Using a docker image, that can be used standalone or integrated with VSCode.
 * Using the platform Demeter.run that provides an up-to-date online development environment.

-Instructions for the above posibilites are provided in the folder instructions.
+Instructions for the above posibilites are provided in the folder *instructions*.